zaiisao/Documentation/en/Voice/android_audio.md

 ## Configure the Android NDK

-To call the plug-ins in the inlude files in the libs folder, you need to configure the Android NDK:
+To call the plug-ins in the include files in the libs folder, you need to configure the Android NDK:

 1. Click the **Configure** button and select **Project Defaults \> Project Structure**.
 Click to download Android NDK.